JohnSnowLabs/johnsnowlabs/docs/en/alab/troubleshooting.md

 <details markdown="1">

 <summary>6.
-How to uninstall Kubernetes during faulty install and re-install Annotation Lab?</summary>
+How to uninstall Kubernetes during faulty install and re-install Generative AI Lab?</summary>

 If you have access to backend CLI then you can follow the steps below to fix faulty installation issue.